Michigan Indian Tuition WaiverContact: Melissa Kiesewetter 231-439-5247Agency: Civil Rights

 You must submit this application to your Tribal Enrollment Department for certification and signature.

-The Tribal Enrollment Department is certifying that the applicant (you), is ¼ or more Native American blood quantum and is a certified member of a US Federally-recognized Tribe.
+The Tribal Enrollment Department is certifying that the you, the student, are ¼ or more Native American blood quantum and an enrolled citizen of a U.S. Federally Recognized Tribe.
 The Tribal Enrollment Department may submit this form and accompanying documents on your behalf to MDCR for verification.

 The statute does not limit tuition waiver eligibility based upon full/part-time status, degree track, academic performance, or similar criteria - and such information will not affect MDCR verification.